Moaaz-Portfolio/course-landingpage/README.md

 ## Overview
 This project is a responsive landing page designed to showcase a programming course.
 It is built using modern web development practices, including SCSS/SASS for styling and the BEM (Block Element Modifier) methodology for structuring CSS classes.

+The layout is inspired by a [Figma community design](https://www.figma.com/design/YV1dZJre0rERsAFN9Vdvzf/Course-Template-%F0%9F%9F%A3-by-Flowbase.co--Community-?node-id=0-1&p=f&t=qpBxN6nyvWVaMUTj-0),
+but customized and restructured for better responsiveness and code scalability.

 ## Screenshots

 ### Desktop Version